 Britons love to bet on sports, but there is good reason to wager they would love to bet even more.
 And now there are solid statistics to back up the perception of truly phenomenal growth.

-The online sports betting market in the UK was estimated through 2012 to be worth £650 million, with an annual compounded growth rate of approximately 7% over the preceding three years.
+The online uk casino gaming and sports betting market in the UK was estimated through 2012 to be worth £650 million, with an annual compounded growth rate of approximately 7% over the preceding three years.
 That would lead one to extrapolate that by 2017 the total should be well over £800.
 The total online gambling population in the UK was then estimated at 2.1 million customers.

 But the authoritative UK Gambling Commission (UKGC) in its most recent comprehensive 2017 report, produced far higher totals.
 The Commission estimated that in the 12-month period from October 2015 to September 2016, the “remote sector” of the gaming industries – which include online sports betting, bingo and casinos – amounted to a cool £4.5 bn, representing 32% of overall gaming market share.

 Remote betting, including betting exchanges and pool betting, produced a one year take of £1.9bn, the total dominated by football (£449M) and horses (£316M), with tennis in a distant third place.
 Dog racing, golf, cricket, and financial wagering followed.
 Intriguingly, the UKGC reported cited a sector called Others coming in at an impressive £177 million, including fantasy sports and virtual sports betting.
 These activities, the report said, have grown substantially in recent years are likely to continue so in the future.

 The Commission reported that a total of 21.57 million people in the UK have online gambling accounts, all of them have login sbobet on each account, where they play at 666 casino, tenfold larger than the 2013 estimate.